Prestigious Australian scholarships awarded to high-achieving Malaysians

-Twelve Malaysian scholars and professionals have been awarded scholarships under the prestigious and highly competitive Australian Endeavour Awards programme this year.
+Nine Malaysian scholars and professionals have recently been awarded scholarships to study in Australia under the prestigious 2014 Australia Endeavour Awards program.

 Recipients will pursue postgraduate studies and professional development opportunities across a broad range of disciplines at Australia’s premier universities and research institutions.